-Honda is also an extensive user of rail.
-Around 80% of American Honda’s outbound mileage, including Canadian and Mexican imports, is covered by rail.
-The company also has a fleet of around 400 Auto-Max rail wagons, which have higher carrying capacity and more flexibility than normal multi-level wagons.
+Before exploring the plan for the Celaya plant, it is worth recalling how it will fit into Honda’s current production and distribution network.
+Around 80% of American Honda’s outbound mileage is covered by rail.
+It also has a fleet of around 400 Auto-Max rail wagons, which offer increased capacity and flexibility compared to normal multi-level wagons.

 Drawing Honda’s planned export routes from Celaya on a map (see below) demonstrates the impressive range of territory they cover, with both amphibious and land entry points at no fewer than eight US locations.
 Honda will use rail and short-sea shipping partly because of infrastructure and capacity uncertainties, but also in spite of them.

 In designing a new export flow for Celaya, Honda wanted to ensure it had as many options available as possible, whether in the face of capacity shortages or weather-related disruptions.
 Considering Celaya will be the sole production location for the compact SUV, inventory availability is going to be critical.
 The combination of both rail and short sea is a counterbalance to disruption or strains on either mode, as well as to gaining better service and reach.

 Even if Honda has fewer than 31 choices, this flexibility could prove important as soon as production begins.
 For example, Manns points out that an interchange between KCSM and FXE is right in the middle of Celaya, which slows rail traffic considerably.
 There are currently plans for a major rail bypass to move the interchange outside the city.
 However, there are concerns over whether the project, which is funded by the Mexican federal government, will be completed in time for Honda’s plant opening.